Using Application Whitelisting to Stop Malware

 Developing an application whitelist is a two-stage process.
 First, the list of programs that should be allowed on the protected system needs to be defined.
 Then, the application whitelist needs to be enforced on the target system, including mechanisms for monitoring exceptions and performing updates.

-In order to protect a system using an application whitelist, it is necessary to first identify the programs that should be included on the whitelist and allowed to execute on the protected system.
-In order to achieve the appropriate balance between usability and security, the whitelist should be designed to allow any programs necessary for normal operation while blocking any superfluous or potentially vulnerable applications.
+In order to protect a system using an application whitelist, you need to first identify the programs allowed to execute on the protected system.
+The whitelist should be designed to allow any programs necessary for normal operation.
+It should block superfluous or potentially vulnerable applications.
+Doing this achieves the appropriate balance between usability and security.

-Once you have developed an application whitelist, the next step is to create a way to enforce it on your protected computers.
+The next step is to create a way to enforce your application whitelist on your protected computers.
 The best enforcement method mainly depends on the target operating system used by your computers.

 Windows computers, except for Home edition, allow application whitelisting via the computer’s Local Security policies under the Security Policies Editor.
-If you’re using Windows Home Edition, you’ll need to use a third-party application to enforce your application whitelist.
+If you’re using Windows Home Edition, you’ll need to use a third-party application to enforce your policy.

 The Benefits of an Application Whitelisting Policy

 Many phishing attacks and other attack vectors rely upon a hacker being able to download and execute malicious software on a target system.
-Using an application whitelist, organizations can restrict programs running on their computers to only ones pre-approved by the organization.
-This can help to dramatically improve organizational cybersecurity by blocking cyberattacks in their early stages rather than incurring the increased costs of later detection and cleanup.
+Using an application whitelist, organizations can restrict programs to only those pre-approved by the organization.
+This can help to dramatically improve organizational cybersecurity.
+The practice blocks cyberattacks in their early stages instead of incurring the increased costs of later detection and cleanup.

-Sword & Shield offers an array of information security services such as penetration testing, managed security and virtual security and compliance consultants (vSCC) to help you to establish and harden your systems for using application whitelisting to stop malware.
+Sword & Shield offers an array of information security services to establish and harden your systems to stop malware.
+These include penetration testing, managed security and virtual security and compliance consultants (vSCC).

 Contact us to request a consultation to get started.